travis-ci/docs-travis-ci-com/user/languages/groovy.md

 ### Maven Dependency Management

-If your project has `pom.xml` file in the repository root and does not have a `build.gradle`, Travis CI uses Maven 3:
+If your project has `pom.xml` file in the repository root and does not have a `build.gradle`, Travis CI uses Maven 3 to install your project's dependencies:

 ```bash
 mvn install -DskipTests=true -Dmaven.javadoc.skip=true -B -V
 ```

-to install your project's dependencies.

 ### Maven Default Test Command

-If your project has `pom.xml` file in the repository root and does not have a `build.gradle`, Travis CI uses Maven 3:
+If your project has `pom.xml` file in the repository root and does not have a `build.gradle`, Travis CI uses Maven 3 to run your build script:

 ```bash
 mvn test -B
 ```

-to run your build script.

 ## Projects Using Ant

 ### Ant Default Test Command

-If Groovy project does not have Gradle or Maven files, Travis CI uses Ant to build your project:
+If Groovy project does not have Gradle or Maven configuration files, Travis CI uses Ant to build your project:

 ```bash
 ant test